 I believe this experience is vital whether or not a student will go into a career that will involve formal presentations and debating (lawyer, actor, apologists, etc.).
 The skills learned in formal debate, particularly the defense of Christianity and Christian morality, teach others the skills of careful reasoning, attentive listening, proper research & weighing ideas, logic, identifying logical fallacies, being concise in a presentation and the beauty and art of using every word to the Glory of God.

 Let's speak, read, think and persuade others to the glory of God!
-We live to know God and make him known!
+We must live to know God and make him known!